-Some classes require additional books, manuals or supplementary material, which is not part of the textbook program.
-It is the student's responsibility to purchase those additional materials.
+Some classes require additional books, manuals, or supplementary material which is not part of the textbook program.
+These requirements will be outlined in the syllabus for the class.
+It is the student's responsibility to purchase these additional materials.
 If the student has approved Financial Aid above the cost of tuition/fees, the student may elect to charge the materials to their student account; no written authorization is required.